Of course you've seen the Minster, the Shambles and Clifford's Tower…

-Take a carefully designed walking route around Birmingham.
-You'll see the fab Centenary square, the peaceful canalside, the Georgian jewellery quarter and the grand business district.
+Follow a carefully designed route around Birmingham.
+Explore the fab Centenary square, the peaceful canalside, the Georgian jewellery quarter and the grand business district.
+Take the lesser known path but still see St Paul's Square and the other main sights.

-Learn interesting facts like how the School of Art came to be.
+Learn some fun facts and stories like how the School of Art came to be.
+Nothing too heavy, you're here to have fun!

 Go at your own pace.
 Pop into cafes or pubs along the route.
 There's no rush.